BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 * `Better Enemy Drops > Better Badass Pool Definitions > Chubby Enemies`
 * `Better Enemy Drops > Boss Drop Improved Quantities > Chubby Enemies`

+### SirUmnei's "COM Overhaul Pack"

+The COM Overhaul Pack, in conjunction with this mod, will end up creating items which will get deleted by Borderlands after you save/quit.
+You should be able to avoid this by turning off this mod's `Loot Pool Tweaks -> Better Class Mod Rarity Drops -> Force Alignment COMs Blue And Higher`.

 ### Other Mods

 Obviously this mod will conflict with other mods which play with the same